INFO-4602-5602/extra-credit-assignment-willmtemple/report.md

 Due to the small study population I anticipate ($5 < N < 10$), any statistical significance is unlikely to emerge.
-However, I will report the participants' average estimation errors and compute a confidence inteveral for the estimation error values for each visualization type.
+However, I will report the participants' average estimation errors and compute a confidence interval for the estimation error values for each visualization type.
 I will explain, qualitatively, how the data do or do not support my hypothesis and whether or not they justify further experimentation.